mosTavassoli/ezgas/docs/Estimation.md

 Considering the fact that we are students, the calculations made were not based on 8 hours of work per day.
 And the calculations did not take into consideration weekends.
 Weekends were considered as normal work days (since we're students).

 The red activities are our main critical activities.
 They cannot overlap each other, and they should always be executed in this order.
-Red acivities describe Tier1 activities.
+Red activities describe Tier1 activities.

 The light-blue activities are also main activities, but they can overlap other main activities.
 They can be executed in parallel with other activities.
 Light-blue activities describe Tier2 activities.

 The green activities are the sub activities for the main activities (the red activities).
-The green activities give a general overview on the type of actions and subactivities that are executed during its main activity.
+The green activities give a general overview on the type of actions and sub activities that are executed during its main activity.

 First, we have Requirements Planning which takes a total of 141 hours, and that is the first phase of the project.